Healthdirect Free Australian health advice you can count on.

 What is spinal stenosis?

-Spinal stenosis, (also called spinal canal stenosis or lumbar spinal stenosis), is a narrowing of the canal in which the spinal cord sits.
+Spinal stenosis, also called spinal canal stenosis, is a narrowing of the canal in which the spinal cord sits.
 The narrowing can put pressure on the nerves in the back, which can cause pain and weakness in the arms or legs.

 What are the symptoms of spinal stenosis?

-When symptoms start, they usually get worse over time.
 The symptoms depend on which nerves are affected.
-They include:
+They can include:

-• numbness, weakness or tingling in a hand, arm, foot or leg
+• numbness, weakness or tingling in your hand, arm, foot or leg

 • neck pain or back pain, especially when standing upright

-• pain going up and down the leg
+• pain going down your arm or leg

 What causes spinal stenosis?

-Spinal stenosis is usually caused by arthritis, most often after the age of 50.
+Spinal stenosis is usually caused by age-related wear and tear, most often after the age of 50.
 Some people are born with a narrowed spinal canal, which puts them at greater risk.
-Spinal stenosis can happen after a disc prolapse (a ‘slipped disc’, or a problem with the spongy discs between the bones of the spine).
+Spinal stenosis can be caused by a disc prolapse (a ‘slipped disc’, a problem with the spongy discs between the bones of the spine).

 How is spinal stenosis treated?

-If you are very disabled by the symptoms or other treatments don’t work, surgery called a laminectomy may be an option.
-This operation removes part of the vertebra (spinal bone), along with some ligaments, to create space and take the pressure off the nerves.
-Sometimes it also involves a fusion (joining 2 bones together).
+If your symptoms are getting worse, or if other treatments don’t work, your doctor may recommend surgery.
+A laminectomy surgery involves removing part of the vertebra (spinal bone) to create more space and take pressure off the nerves.
+Sometimes surgery also involves fusion (joining 2 bones together) to make them more stable.

 Most people are advised to try other treatments first before resorting to surgery.